-The Governor appoints a cabinet member to serve as the campaign chair.
-Katie Abbott, nonprofit liaison for Governor Walker, is currently serving her first year as the SHARE campaign chair and Betsy Holley will be the area coordinator this year.
+The Governor appoints cabinet members to serve as campaign chairs.
+Katie Abbott, and Megan Byrd will serve as SHARE campaign chair and Betsy Holley will be the area coordinator this year.
 The campaign chairs approve the governing policies and administrative structure of the SHARE campaign as described in the campaign guidelines.

 SHARE Campaign Management Organization

 For many years, the SHARE campaign has partnered with the United Way of Anchorage to serve as the Campaign Management Organization (CMO)

 The CMO (United Way of Anchorage) works at the direction of the campaign chair to: